What's your name?

 What kinds of questions could the visitor have 4 minutes into your site?
 They could have thousands of questions, but here are some of the more important ones:

-At some point, the marketer needs to decide how many questions is enough.
-We can’t possibly think of every possible question.
-Not only is that impossible, it’ll also make the site unusable because it’ll have so much stuff that 80% of site visitors simply don’t care about.
-I’d argue that if you go crazy mapping out all question you’ll end up hurting overall conversions, so please don’t do that.
+At some point, the marketer needs to decide how many questions are enough.
+We can’t think of every possible question.
+Not only is that impossible, but it’ll also make the site unusable because it’ll have so much stuff that 80% of site visitors simply don’t care about.
+I’d argue that if you go crazy mapping out all questions you’ll end up hurting overall conversions, so please don’t do that.

 My advice is to only focus on 10 important questions that aren’t being currently answered.
 You can always improve your content 10 questions at a time.
 This way you can see how the strategy is driving results before investing more time into it.